99 Crazy Easy Genius Ways to Save Money In 2021

 If you’re looking for a comprehensive list of seasonal produce head over to this post: Season Produce: How to Save Big on Fruits and Veggies.
 There are a few handy info-graphics outlining seasonal fruits and veggies you might find useful in that post.

-7. Build Meals Around Only What’s On Sale
+7. ways to save money: Build Meals Around Only What’s On Sale

 When it comes time to build a meal plan I always build it around what’s one sale.
 If you focus on buying only what’s on sale you’re guaranteed to save a ton of money.
 This is one of the important ways to save money that has helped us really scale back our grocery budget,